Two Factor Authentication

 MacStadium now offers the ability for customers to enable two-factor authentication (2FA) when logging into portal.macstadium.com.
 Two-factor authentication will provide you with an additional layer of security when accessing your customer environment.
 It is available for all team members in the portal.

 Please note, 2FA is NOT turned on by default.
 It is not required to logon to portal.macstadium.com.
 It can easily be turned on or off from inside your customer portal.
-Should you lose access to your authenticator app, you can disable 2FA by contacting MacStadium Support at 1.855.288.2260.
-Please keep in mind that you will need the recovery code to disable two-factor authentication over the phone.
+Should you lose access to your authenticator app, you can disable 2FA by contacting MacStadium Support at 1-877-250-3497, option 2.

 How to Enable Two-Factor Authentication